In this model, an institution of higher education may partner with a practice setting to form a new at-large chapter.

 - Institution of higher education grants a minimum of a baccalaureate degree or equivalent in nursing.

-- School's nursing programs are accredited by an appropriate accrediting body recognized by the STTI Governance Committee.
+- School's nursing programs are accredited by an appropriate accrediting body recognized by the Sigma Governance Committee.

-- Obtained support from the institution of higher education and the educational unit with the nursing program for an STTI chapter.
+- Obtained support from the institution of higher education and the educational unit with the nursing program for an Sigma chapter.

 Benefits to choosing this model include: